-The Council have a contract with South West Audit Partnership (SWAP) for the provision of the internal audit service.
-All partner Councils of Publica Group (Support) Limited use this company, ensuring an independent consistent approach to the audit and governance of our services.
-More details of SWAP are provided in the Related Parties note 14, page 51.
+The Council has a contract with South West Audit Partnership (SWAP) for the provision of its internal audit service.
+All partner Councils of Publica Group (Support) Limited use this company, ensuring a consistent independent approach to the audit and governance of our services.
+More details of SWAP are provided in the Related Parties note 14, page 48.